-Directors Commit to Reviewing the Results of the Assessment and Preparing an Action Plan for Addressing Issues that Emerged Assessments can fall short when boards do not commit the time to review the results and address the issues that are raised.
+Directors Commit to Reviewing the Results of the Assessment and Preparing an Action Plan for Addressing Issues that Emerged

+Assessments can fall short when boards do not commit the time to review the results and address the issues that are raised.
 Some boards, for compliance reasons, begin an assessment process, but then spend little or no time discussing the findings.
 In addition to leaving issues unresolved, this lack of follow-up can generate cynicism about the process and the board leadership's commitment to improving effectiveness in the future.

 Boards have to be open to the results of the assessment and committed to dealing with the findings.
 This involves having an open discussion among the board members about performance issues that were raised and prioritizing items that should be addressed in the coming year.
 Follow-up is typically delegated to the nominating/governance committee, which develops an action plan based on the board's recommendations.
 The board reviews its progress as part of the following year's assessment.

 Evaluations: Individual Director

 Annual board evaluations are increasingly standard practice in boardrooms around the globe.
 And increasingly boards are retaining independent experts to assist with evaluations.

 Individual director assessments-whether self or peer-appear to be less common.
-The 2017 Spencer Stuart U.S. Board Index found that just over one-third (37%) of S&P 500 companies disclose some form of individual director assessments in their process-a percentage largely unchanged from five years ago.
+The 2019 Spencer Stuart U.S. Board Index found that individual director evaluations are gaining traction, with 44 percent of S&P 500 companies disclosing some form of individual director assessments in their process-up from 38 percent last year and 22 percent ten years ago.

 Despite the challenges, consensus is growing in support of conducting individual director assessments as part of the board effectiveness assessment-not to grade directors but to provide constructive feedback that can improve performance.
 High-performing boards expect directors to stay engaged and to contribute fully and are willing to address underperformance.
 They also create an environment that encourages individual directors to think critically about their contributions and the relevance of their skills to the company strategy.